craftykate/teen-center/README.md

 **General Site**
 * Focus cursor in fields
 * Which firebase modules do i need?
+* Build one place for all error/success messages

 **Firebase**
 * Make sure app still works when user has timed out